addiscent/vagrant-ruby-rails/README.md

 ##### Installing _Vagrant_

 The _vagrant-ruby-rails_ _guest-vbox_ is built and managed by _Vagrant_.
-The specific version of _Vagrant_ used on the _vagrant-ruby-rails_ project development computer is _Vagrant_ 1.8.1 (DEB-64bit).
-You may have success with earlier versions of _Vagrant_, but the _vagrant-ruby-rails_ project has been built/tested using only 1.8.1.
+The specific version of _Vagrant_ used on the _vagrant-ruby-rails_ project development computer is _Vagrant_ 1.9.3.
+You may have success with other versions of _Vagrant_, but the _vagrant-ruby-rails_ project has been built/tested using only 1.9.3.

 _Vagrant_ installation is typically not difficult for those persons familiar with installation of software on their operating system.